Skip to content

 Continue grant

-The client requests a grant from your authorization server for an accepted interaction.
+Called by the client to request a grant from your authorization server if the interaction was successful (accepted).
 Your authorization server responds with an access token.

 x-idp-secret header